thomas4019/expressa/README.md

 This token can then be passed as a queryparam (e.g. ?token=) or using the `x-access-token` header.

 ## Modifying behavior using listeners
-Use one of the two functions to add a listener `api.addListener(eventTypes, priority, callback)`
+Use `api.addListener(eventTypes, priority, callback)`

-`eventTypes` is a string or array of the event types listed below
-`priority` determines the order of callback execution.
-Listeners with lower priority are executed first.
+`eventTypes` is a string or array of the event types listed below e.g. 'get' or ['put', 'post'] `priority` is a number which determines the order of callback execution.
+Listeners with lower priority are executed first. e.g. 0
 `callback` is a function like the following:

 `function(req, collection, doc)`  where

 > `req` is the request
 > `collection` is a string of the name of the collection acted upon
-> `doc` is generally the relevant .
-Sometimes only doc._id is available.
+> `doc` is the relevant document.

 ### Before Event Types

 The value returned controls whether the user will be allowed to perform the action.
 Return `true` to allow the action.
 Return `false` to deny the action.
 Don't return anything or `undefined` to let other listeners decide.
 If all listeners return undefined the action is allowed.
 Order is significant because it's the first defined return value that controls whether the action is allowed.

-* get
+A promise may also be returned so that asynchronus logic can be perfomed.
+In this case, it will wait for the promise to fulfill and use the resolved value.

+* get - called once for each document being retrieved.
+A listener returning false in a GET returning multiple documents (e.g. all or find) will simply remove that document from the list.
-* post
+* post - called before creating a new document
-* put
+* put - called before changing a document
-* delete
+* delete - called before deleting a document.
+Note: only the _id of the document is available in the callback.
+If the full document is needed you will need to load it yourself.

 ### After Event Types

 For these, the returned value is ignored.

-* changed (called after a put or post has succeeded)
+* changed - called after a put or post has succeeded
-* deleted
+* deleted - called after a successful deletion

+### Generic JSON Database API

+Each of the database implementations provides the following methods.
+You can access a collection's database using `api.db[collectionName]

+* all - returns all documents
+* find - returns array of documents matching the mongo query
+* get - retrieve a document by id
+* create - create a new document
+* update - modify an existing document
+* delete - delete a document by id
+* init - called once during startup, useful to create/ensure collection exists

 ## Todo - contributions welcome!
 * JWT token expiration